nvn-jajapur/Nvn-bc/README.md

 # or
 bun dev
 ```
+## Mechanics of project

+The platform enables users to showcase and acquire products in a distributed fashion.
+Items can be listed with pricing in USD, yet transactions are facilitated using ETH or an alternative cryptocurrency of choice.
+Embedded smart contracts guarantee the integrity and enforcement of transaction protocols, ensuring all dealings are secure and compliant with predetermined standards.
+#### Functionalities Available
+1. Connection to Wallet
+2. Adding a product to the Market Place
+3. List of Products for sale
+4. Buying of products

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.